ChewKeanHo/Template/Angular/README.md

 `assets/thumbnails/` directory.
 These images serve as the fall back images in case the page-level ones failed.

-By practice, these Open-Graph metadata must be updated at page-level.
+In practice, these Open-Graph metadata must be updated at page-level.

 Recommended media dimension would be: